jarekbryk/Downloading-genome-assemblies/README.md

 - Make sure you download the 'Eukaryotes' filtered version as it is this file which contains the links for each genome assembly.
 - File is downloaded in a csv format.

+The file included in this repository contains 142 whole genome assemblies of Rodents as available on 27-Apr-2020_12-29.

 ## Converting csv to tsv
 This step is necessary in order to be able to separate the fields of the summary text file to have just the GenBank ftp field.
 - This is done by replacing the commas (CSV = comma-separated value file) to tabs (TSV = tab-separated value field)